 Jatt James Bond (2014)

-Gippy Grewal seems to be well aware of the tricks of the game that always keeps him in the loop of the most successful Punjabi actors of this generation.
+Gippy Grewal seems to be well aware of the tricks of the game that always keep him in the loop of the most successful Punjabi actors of this generation.

-Jatt James Bond tells the story about a guy named Sinda, who is tired of getting badly treated by his family and relatives.
-He joins hands with a few of his friends and set out to teach a lesson to his relatives in manners.
+Jatt James Bond tells the story of a guy named Sinda, who is tired of getting badly treated by his family and relatives.
+He joins hands with a few of his friends and sets out to teach a lesson to his relatives in manners.